Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

 Szabados was trying to channel the first person, the hockey player who can handle the tough breaks.
 She even laughed, if morbidly.

-Then someone asked her about the injuries she has been trying to keep secret all year long, and still won't fully explain.
+Then someone asked her about the injuries she has been trying to keep secret all year long and still won't fully explain.
 Then she became the second person – the one who'd lost.

 Her face crumpled.
 A PR flack standing behind her tried to help, but did not want to go so far as to touch her.
 Too intimate at this moment.